 The Notes will be issued at a discount from their principal amount.
-If the discount is more than de minimis, purchasers of the Notes generally will be required to include amounts in gross income for federal income tax purposes in advance of receipt of the cash payments to which the income is attributable.
+Consequently, purchasers of the Notes generally will be required to include amounts in gross income for federal income tax purposes in advance of receipt of the cash payments to which the income is attributable.
 See "Certain Federal Income Tax Considerations" for a more detailed discussion of the federal income tax consequences to purchasers of the Notes.